JavaScript Notes: Recap

 Thanks to Dan Abramov’s amazing test course, I’m glad to be one of the guinea pigs.

-are wires connecting the values
+In this universe, variables are wires connecting the values and where it’s been used.

 The format to assign a variable is: